 - A resource may conform to a standardized content data model that is specific to a particular resource type and may define specific file formats, syntax, and/or file hierarchies.

-- A resource is described by resource-level metadata that detail its properties.
-Resource-level metadata may contain extensions that are specific to a particular resource type.
+- A resource is described by resource-level metadata designed to include generic information required for all resources and extensions that are specific to each particular resource type.